programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Now, we need to add the agents’ behaviors: we'll let them move around and send letters to agents in the same cell as them.

 First, let’s handle movement: we want the agents to move to a neighboring cell.
-The grid object provides a `move_agent` method, which, as you can imagine, moves an agent to a given cell.
+The grid object provides a `move_agent` method which, as you can imagine, moves an agent to a given cell.
 We still need to limit this movement to neighboring cells only.
 There are a couple ways to do this.
 One is to use the current coordinates, and loop over all coordinates +/- 1 away from it.
 For example:

 ```python
 neighbors = []